ochoag90/overtime-app/README.md

 * Administrate to managers for approval
 * Needs to be documented if employer did not log overtime

-## UI:
-*  X Boostrap -> Formatting
-*  X Icons from glyphicons
-*  X Update the styles for forms

 ## Refactor TODOS:
-*  Integrate validation for phone attribute for user